nrinaudo/nrinaudo.github.com/_recschemes/fix.md

 }
 ```

-On the other hand, while it does remove elements from the diagram, things do get a bit mystical there:
+On the other hand, while it does remove elements from the diagram, things get a little bit mystical there:

 <span class="figure">